• Skip to main content

 • Atole de Mazapan

-This traditional Mexican beverage is something to savor and enjoy.
-It’s the ultimate cozy drink.
+This traditional Mexican beverage is something enjoy.
+It’s the ultimate cozy drink for chilly mornings, holiday gatherings, or quiet nights in.

-Once it is ready, serve the atole de arroz with tamales, buñuelos, or half a dozen pan de polvo.
-Perfect for chilly mornings. ¡Buen provecho!
+Once it is ready, serve your homemade atole de arroz alongside warm tamales, buñuelos, or fresh pan de polvo. ¡Buen provecho!

 Atole de arroz served in a mug with a piece of whole cinnamon on top.